Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-\emph{(3) Self-Consistency (SC):} A decoding strategy that samples multiple outputs for a given prompt and selects the most frequent or consistent one, improving answer robustness and reliability.
+\emph{(4) \gls{sc}:} A decoding strategy that samples multiple outputs for a given prompt and selects the most frequent or consistent one, improving answer robustness and reliability.

-\emph{(4) Retrieval-Augmented Generation (RAG):} Enhances the performance on specific tasks by retrieving external knowledge from a database at inference time.
+\emph{(5) \gls{rag}:} Enhances the performance on specific tasks by retrieving external knowledge from a database at inference time.
 A retrieval component identifies the relevant documents to condition the model's response, thereby improving its accuracy.

-\emph{(5) Contextual Prompting (CP):} Augments prompt with task-specific context or background information, thereby helping the model align more closely with the intended application domain.

-{\textbf{Fine-Tuning:}} These techniques train the model on datasets of instruction–response pairs to improve its ability to follow natural language instructions.
-The different fine-tuning techniques are:

-\textit{(1) Full Fine-Tuning:} Updates all model parameters using domain-specific data.
-While effective, it requires significant computational resources and has limited scalability.

-\textit{(2) Parameter-Efficient Fine-Tuning (PEFT):} Updates only a small portion of the model's parameters, while keeping most of the model frozen.
-A specific PEFT method is \textit{LoRA (Low-Rank Adaptation)}, which injects trainable low-rank matrices into the attention modules of the model, enabling adaptation with minimal parameter updates and reducing computational cost.
-For instance, full fine-tuning of GPT-3 requires updating all 175B parameters, whereas LoRA can achieve comparable performance by training only around 37.7M parameters~\cite{hu2022lora}.
+{\textbf{Fine-Tuning:}} These techniques train the model on datasets to improve its ability for specific tasks.
+The different fine-tuning techniques are \gls{fft} and \gls{peft}. \gls{fft} updates all model parameters using domain-specific data.
+While effective, it requires significant computational resources and has limited scalability. \gls{peft} updates only a small portion of the model's parameters, while keeping most of the model frozen.
+A specific \gls{peft} method is \textit{\gls{lora} }, which injects trainable low-rank matrices into the attention modules of the model, enabling adaptation with minimal parameter updates and reducing computational cost.
+For instance, full fine-tuning of GPT-3 requires updating all 175B parameters, whereas \gls{lora} can achieve comparable performance by training only around 37.7M parameters~\cite{hu2022lora}.